dwyl/phoenix-todo-list-tutorial/README.md

 They're easy to fix.

 Open the `test/app_web/controllers/item_controller_test.exs`
-file and cocate the test with the following text.
+file and locate the test with the following text.

 `test "renders form for editing chosen item"`